omursenturk/omursenturk.github.io/index.md

 ### **Sr. Business Analyst @[Backbase](https://www.backbase.com), Amsterdam 🇳🇱 (2024 May. - Present)**

 Working on iPaaS Solution, Grand Central, within 2 teams at the same time.
-Collaborating with Product Managers, Solution Architects and Backend engineers.
+Collaborating with Product Managers, Solution Architects, Backend engineers as well as Business Analysts from other teams.

 Responsibilities include eliciting requirements, managing product backlogs, writing technical detailed user stories & investigating spikes by getting in touch with other parts of the organizations (amongst 2000+ employees).